jainanuj/temporalGraph/README.md

-For generating graphs with wu model and Xuan model from Koblenz networks:
+For generating graphs with wu model and Xuan model from Koblenz networks.
+First line will b dropped as comment:
 ./XuantemporalGraph wu <filename>

 For the koblenz networks where first 2 lines have to be dropped.
 ./XuantemporalGraph wu <filename> 2